ComputationalPathogens/MNBC/README.md

 -d: Input database directory
 -m:	Input metainfo file
 -o:	Final classification file
 -t:	Type of reads (Paired-end: 2, Single-end: 1).
-Paired-end reads have two .fasta/.fastq files (can be gzipped) following; single-end reads have one.
+Paired-end reads have two .fasta/.fastq files (can be gzipped) following; single-end reads have one (can be gzipped).
 -p (optional): Penalty for non-existent k-mers (default -2000)